Revised and updated October 19, 2019.

 The first location was established in San Diego, California, and though the company’s franchising program has been underway for more than two years, there is still just the one location.

 An Important Note About Our Methodology

-The franchises on this list were ranked according to growth momentum and brand equity.
+The franchises on this list were ranked according to the number of units in the franchise system.
 If you are a prospective franchisee searching for franchise opportunities that meet or exceed certain performance benchmarks for sales, profits, and return on investment, please check out this list of America’s Most Lucrative Franchises.